JuliaAttic/QuDirac.jl/docs/state_math.md

   0.6324555320336758 | 1 ⟩
 ```

 As you can see, the above calculations assume an *orthonormal* inner product for the involved states.
-This behavior is stored in the state's type information (e.g. `KroneckerDelta` in `Ket{KroneckerDelta,1}`).
-QuDirac also has support for both custom and lazily evaluated inner products as well.
+This behavior is indicated by the state's type (e.g. `KroneckerDelta` in `Ket{KroneckerDelta,1}`).
+QuDirac has support for other kinds of inner products as well.
 To learn more, see the [Working with Inner Products](inner_products.md) section.